makersacademy/rps-challenge/README.md

 option on start to play RPSSL
 add the addition options to the winning hash, and in computer move - RPSSL random_move

+### Changes

+No real changes but was a little stumped about the return value from #random_move bore realising than an if statement also returns a value, so I had to explicitly return a value if rpssl wasn't chosen.

 ## Basic Rules